 Now, I have to say that for a political satire this movie does not really give anything fresh.
 However, I can't help but feel that the writers could see into the future.
-The film was released when Obama was running for his second term.
 So the sheer absurdity of this film made it seem a simplistic comedy.
-But a quick look at who is being elected today makes this shockingly more relevant than it ever was.

 The Campaign is the eighth film to come from Gary Sanchez Productions.
 Forged from the friendship between Will Ferrell and Adam McKay.
 Sanchez Productions has a long list of films like Anchorman 2 that star Ferrell.
 But are also co-written by Ferrell and McKay who also directs.